Skip to main content

 Is owner-occupied industrial easier to finance?

-What building features matter to lenders?
+What building features matter most to lenders?

 Do industrial properties need environmental assessments?